TN 13 (11-97)

 B. Procedure — general

-Make requests for FSP assistance detailed and specific since, generally, FSP personnel (including those in claims-taking FSPs) have had only limited training in SSA matters.
+Make requests for FSP assistance detailed and specific since, generally, FBU personnel (including those in claims-taking FBUs) have had only limited training in SSA matters.

 Indicate if a personal contact is absolutely necessary.
-Otherwise, the FSP will use telephone, mail or whatever method is easiest to complete the request.
+Otherwise, the FBU will use telephone, mail or whatever method is easiest to complete the request.

-C. Procedure — OIO requests for FSP assistance
+C. Procedure — DIO requests for FBU assistance

-Make initial and followup requests to FSPs by administrative message, SSA-1320-U4 (Request for Services), telefax or telephone.
+Make initial and followup requests to FBUs by administrative message, SSA-1320-U4 (Request for Services), telefax or telephone.